History of County Wexford: County Wexford (1914–1923)

 John Redmond, leader of the Irish Parliamentary Party, died at London, 6 March 1918.
 He was interred in the Redmond family vault at St John's Graveyard, John Street, Wexford, later that same month.
 At the 1918 General Election for the House of Commons at Westminster, County Wexford returned two Sinn Féin candidates, James Ryan and Roger Sweetman – who replaced the Redmondites who had previously held these seats, Peter Ffrench and Thomas Esmonde.
 However, Sinn Féin refused to take their seats in the British Parliament, instead setting up their own parliament, Dáil Éireann, at Dublin.
 It met 21 January 1919 for the first time.
 Only members of Sinn Féin attended.
 The Dáil set up a Department of Defence, represented by the Irish Republican Army (I.R.A.).
 Michael Collins and Cathal Brugha were the main leaders of the I.R.A.
 World War 1 had effectively ended 11 November 1918 with the signing of the armistice of that date.
 However, while peace came to Europe, troubled times lay ahead for County Wexford and Ireland as a whole.
 On the same day that the First Dáil met, the Irish War of Independence began.

 The Irish War of Independence (1919–1921) was a guerrilla war fought by the I.R.A. in an attempt to end British rule of Ireland and thereby establish an independent Irish state.
 The War in County Wexford saw numerous attacks on Royal Irish Constabulary (R.I.C.)
 Barracks – some of which were abandoned by the R.I.C.
 Post Offices were also attacked and some attacks on the Railways also occurred.
 A force called the Black and Tans were soon introduced to Ireland and County Wexford, by the British, to deal with the problem.
 The Black and Tans, because of how they mistreated people, quickly became extremely unpopular.
 Many people were imprisoned.
 Probably the most high-profile death of the War in County Wexford was that of Percival Lea-Wilson, a District Inspector in the R.I.C. who was stationed at Gorey.
-He was shot dead by the I.R.A. outside his Gorey home on 15 June 1920.See also: Coogan, Michael Collins, pp 44–45.
-The greatest number of casualties of the War in County Wexford occurred on 12 October 1920, when 5 men were killed and 9 others injured, when explosives being prepared by the I.R.A. accidentally detonated in an old unoccupied house located at St. Kearns, Saltmills.Ryan, Comrades, p.
-216-217.
+He was shot dead by the I.R.A. outside his Gorey home on 15 June 1920.
+The greatest number of casualties of the War in County Wexford occurred on 12 October 1920, when 5 men were killed and 9 others injured, when explosives being prepared by the I.R.A. accidentally detonated in an old unoccupied house located at St. Kearns, Saltmills.
 On 4 January 1921, County Wexford was placed under Martial law.
 The Irish War of Independence ended on 11 July 1921 – when both sides agreed to a truce.
 The conflict had reached a stalemate.

 Michael Collins visited Wexford town 8–9 April 1922.
 During a speech he made at Wexford, Collins stated: